ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 If you have not already done so, please review [the hardware requirements](/storage-provider-guide/README.md#minimum-hardware-requirements) before proceeding.

-Check [the testnet spec](/information/README.md#testnet-spec) to find current build version.
+Check [the testnet spec](/information/README.md#testnet-spec) to identify the respective versions of the components involved in this guide.

 ### System Environment